johnnovak/gridmonger/sphinx-docs/source/maps-and-levels.rst

 =======================

 To add a new level, press :kbd:`Ctrl+N` to bring up the **New Level** dialog.
-This is almost exactly the same as the **Edit Level Properties** dialog, the only difference being that here you must specify the level's dimensions.
+This is almost exactly the same as the **Edit Level Properties** dialog, but here you must specify the level's dimensions.
 The maximum allowed size is 6,666×6,666 --- hopefully, you'll never ever come across a level this big, but some kind of upper limit had to be introduced and this is as good as any!
 Don't worry if you don't get the level size quite right initially; you can always change it later with the resize and crop actions, as you'll see.

+You also have the option to pre-fill the level with empty floor cells (**Fill with empty floors**).
+This might come in handy for *wall style* maps---more on this in the :ref:`basic-editing:Basic editing` chapter.

 To delete the current level, press :kbd:`Ctrl+D`.
 If you accidentally deleted a level, no problem, you can always undo it by pressing :kbd:`U`, :kbd:`Ctrl+U`, or :kbd:`Ctrl+Z`.

-Similarly, you can create a new map with :kbd:`Ctrl+Alt+N`.
-Make sure to save your current map first if you don't want to lose it, because deleting the whole map is the one action that *cannot* be undone!
+To replace the current map with a new map, press :kbd:`Ctrl+Alt+N`.
+Make sure to save your current map first if you don't want to lose it because this action *cannot* be undone!

 .. note::